Skip to contents

 Using custom models

-To use custom models, users should first develop recovery models following the tutorial Development of SE Recovery Models.
+To use custom models, users should first develop recovery models following the tutorial NMF Model Development for Spatial Ecotype Recovery from Single-Cell and Spatial Transcriptomics Data.
 The resulting models can be used for SE recovery.
 An example model is available at SE_Recovery_W_list.rds.

 Download the example models